National Preparedness Month—Build a Plan for 2024–2025

 Ever since the terrorist attacks on September 11, 2001, the United States Government has increased its focus on educating its citizens on how to stay safe during emergencies.
 In memory of that tragic day, the Federal Emergency Management Agency (FEMA) and the Department of Homeland Security have dubbed September “National Preparedness Month” or NPM.
 Every September, Americans are encouraged to review their emergency response plans, training, tools, and more to prepare for when disaster strikes.

 The U.S. government’s hub for all preparedness info, Ready.gov, curates a theme each year to help rally and focus our preparedness efforts.
-For 2023, the theme is “Take Control in 1, 2, 3” and focuses on preparing older populations for emergencies.
+For 2024, the month will focus on how Asian American, Native Hawaiian, and Pacific Islander communities can prepare for disasters and build resilience.

 6 Steps to Effective Emergency Preparedness